node-opcua/deassertify/README.md

 # Deassertify

-  Browserify transform that comment assert statement out of your code.
+  Browserify transform to comment assert statements out of your code.